Tuesday, October 30, 2012

 I loved it!
 This was the business I was made for!
 I set up the systems from the ground up and ran it once it was complete.
 And the best part was that I got to use a computer to do it.

 It was mind-blowing for me.
 Just learning how to construct a simple list of titles in inventory was amazing.
 The fact that I could add and subtract from an alphabetized list without retyping the whole thing… brilliant!
-If only I had this revolutionary technology when I was in college, I would have had so much more time for eating pizza, drinking beer and chasing girls.
+If only I had this revolutionary technology when I was in college, I would have had so much more time for eating pizza, drinking beer, and chasing girls.

 I made some really great friends in the office.
-We worked together, lunched together, played on the company softball team together and went to industry events.
+We worked together, lunched together, played on the company softball team together, and went to industry events.
 And we still had the Store-Opening Swat Team, like in the old days.

 Just like when we had to open the big Terminal Towers store in downtown Cleveland, when we opened a mid-town Manhattan store, right behind Radio City Music Hall, it was a big freakin’ deal.
 All of us from the Merchandising Department bussed down there and set up the store from the ground, up.

 You know how they say New York is the “City That Never Sleeps?”
 Trust me, it sleeps.
 It’s really weird going out onto the streets of Manhattan at 2:00 AM and finding them deserted.
-We were so punch-drunk from working, we ran down the middle of the streets yelling and singing like it was our playground… It was a crazy time.
+We were so punch-drunk from working, that we ran down the middle of the streets yelling and singing like it was our playground.
+It was a crazy time.

 Our store had a big interactive Maxell tape display consisting of an identical set, where you could put yourself in the famous ad.
 How could anyone possibly resist?